Trushita2603/TalentTrace/README.md

-# Job Portal Website
+# Job Portal Application

-Welcome to the **Job Portal Website** — a modern full-stack web application designed to connect job seekers with employers, featuring an intuitive UI, secure authentication, and a dynamic search experience.
+Welcome to the **Job Portal Application** — a modern full-stack web application designed to connect job seekers with employers, featuring an intuitive UI, secure authentication, and a dynamic search experience.

 ---